InterWorkAlliance/Sustainability/vem/emissions/ESG-Scorecard.md

-# Voluntary Reporting and Progress Tracking
+# Voluntary Reporting, Progress Tracking and Demand Signals

 The [ESG](https://www.investopedia.com/terms/e/environmental-social-and-governance-esg-criteria.asp) Scorecard is for: